What Does a PCOS Belly Look Like? Here’s How to Identify the PCOS Belly Shape

 Learn to identify - and shrink - a PCOS belly.

 Most women with PCOS carry extra belly fat, and it’s an alarm signal that the body’s hormones are off balance.
+Often overlooked, the classic PCOS belly shape is a surprisingly PCOS common symptom.

 The good news is you can slim down your midsection while improving your hormonal health.

-When people speak about the classic PCOS belly shape, they mean storing excess fat around the midsection instead of the hips, butt, or thighs.
+A PCOS belly tends to sit at the front of the abdomen, giving a round, protruding appearance, and it’s often described as an "apple shape".
+Usually, when people speak about the classic PCOS belly shape, they mean storing excess fat around the midsection instead of the hips, butt, or thighs.

 - Irregular periods: PCOS can cause irregular periods or even the absence of periods altogether.